 Multitasking.
 We work on many projects at the same time.
 You should be able to handle switching between tasks and quickly familiarizing yourself with a given topic.

-Designer by day, developer by night?
+Are you a designer by day, a developer by night?

-Creating artworks, illustrations, animations, or movies?
+Are you creating artworks, illustrations, animations, or movies?

 What is Datawrapper?